cyb3rko/InfinityFF-For-Reddit/README.md

 - [ ] Inline Subreddit Emotes, (needs some richtext parser, SpannableString stuff)
 - [x] use GQL API for Subreddit posts
   - [x] use the 1P Reddit DASH streams for external videos, i.e. REDGifs will load without a REDGifs API-Key.
-  - [ ] fix video downloads missing audio
+  - [x] fix video downloads missing audio
+- [ ] update to new federated GQL API

 ---